Tag Archives: 252 Basics

 Posted on 30.
 Jun, 2010 by Kenny.

 So a few weeks ago, we took 70 kids and leaders to summer camp.
 There were 400 kids there overall and I had been hired by the camp to be the Camp Pastor at one of the three weeks of camp.
 They had chosen reThink’s Live it Out curriculum in a box to use as a camp theme and curriculum.
 We use both 252 Basics and My First Look every Sunday, so I was pretty familiar with the material.
 However, I wanted to give a review of my experience using the material supplied.
 Please note though that I didn’t go out and select this product and I wasn’t in charge of determining what we used and what we didn’t.
-As the Camp Pastor, I was given the DVD of video elements as well as the small group materials that had been selected for small group breakouts.… Read the rest
+As the Camp Pastor, I was given the DVD of video elements as well as the small group materials that had been selected for small group breakouts.
+So, my experience is more from a “adapt and use” approach instead of “choose and use” approach.

 Posted on 10.
 Sep, 2008 by Kenny.

 Three weeks ago we launched small groups on Sunday mornings for 1st-5th graders.
 This last Sunday we launched 252 Basics.
 It was phenomenal.
 I started using 252 a year ago when I was at Cross Timbers.
 It was not the easiest curriculum I’ve ever purchased, but I liked it more than anything else I’ve ever used.
 As most Children’s Pastors do, I always tweaked curriculum like crazy.
 With 252 Basics I got a 30-40 page pack of options.
 I had two different production/large group lessons and nearly a dozen small group activities.
 The curriculum was supplied online as word docs, so I would simply cut and paste the items I planned to use.
 It was beautiful.
-Probably what I loved the most was the single virtue that was emphasized for an entire month, one memory verse for the month (come on people, do your kids ever remember the memory verse from 3 weeks ago?… Read the rest
+Probably what I loved the most was the single virtue that was emphasized for an entire month, one memory verse for the month (come on people, do your kids ever remember the memory verse from 3 weeks ago?
+Giving kids four weeks with one verse at least gives them a chance to get into their minds and hearts.)
+I also loved all the take home stuff (Refrigerator Door cards and God Time cards).
+A year ago I was just using the curriculum, now I am using the “Get Real” video packs (high quality video segments you can use in your large group time) as well as the some of their other materials (they’re adding new things all the time).
+I just found this the other day.
+At our biggest campus, we have the resources to do a full production, but at our South Campus they aren’t able to pull off an all out production.
+For the South Campus I can use Studio 252.
+I can even use it last minute at the big campus if I have an emergency (like if some of our production people call in sick).… Read the rest

 Posted on 08.
 Sep, 2008 by Kenny.